gupta-alankrit/Neural-ATTF-Simulator/README.md

 # Neural-ATTF-Simulator

-This is Python simulator branch.
+This is the Python simulator branch.
+This branch provides a folder with a pipeline for the Neural ATTF simulations using Robotarium Python simulator.

+## Test Platform
+1. Hardware: Windows 11
+2. Python 3.11.9

+## Prerequisites
+1. Install Robotarium Python simulator.
+2. Install `my_tests` folder from this repository inside the Robotarium Python simulator.
+The simulator directory appear as below:
+3.